clvrai/furniture-bench/docs_source/tutorials/training_and_testing.rst

 Prerequisites
 ~~~~~~~~~~~~~

-* Install the packages for benchmarking:
+* Install the following packages to train and test BC and Implicit Q-Learning policies:

   .. code::